Reinforcement Learning with Lookahead Information: Reinforcement Learning with One-Step Transition Lookahead

 \section{Reinforcement Learning with One-Step Transition Lookahead}

 We now move to analyzing problems with one-step transition lookahead, where the resulting next state due to playing any of the actions is revealed before deciding which action to play.
 For example, consider the stochastic Canadian traveler problem with resampling \citep{nikolova2008route,boutilier2018planning}.
 In this problem, an agent wants to navigate on a graph as fast as possible from a source to a target, but observes which edges at a node are available only upon reaching this node.
 When edge availability is stochastic and resampled every time a node is visited, this is a clear case of one-step transition lookahead, as the information on the availability of edges is given before trying to traverse them.

-To illustrate the potential gain from transition lookahead, consider a chain of $H/2$ states.
-In each state, one action deterministically keeps the agent in its current state, while all other actions move the agent one state forward w.p. $1/A$, but reset it to the head of the chain otherwise.
-If the reward is located at the end of the chain, any standard RL agent can collect it only at an exponentially low probability.
-On the other hand, transition lookahead agents could move forward only if there is an action that allows it while staying at their current state otherwise; such agents will collect a reward with constant probability, leading to an exponential improvement.
+The example in \Cref{section: comparison to standard RL} and \Cref{appendix: transition lookahead example} is one possible formulation of this problem on a chain -- agents are awarded for arriving at the end of the chain as fast as possible, but trying to use a non-existing edge results with termination.
+We showed that in this particular instance, the lookahead value is exponentially larger than the standard value, and any lookahead agent with low regret would greatly surpass no-lookahead agents.

-As with reward lookahead, the future states for all actions can be embedded into the state, but doing so increases the size of the state space by a factor of $S^A$, again making this approach intractable.
+As with reward lookahead, the future states for all actions can be embedded into the state, but doing so increases the size of the state space by a factor of $S^A$, again making this approach intractable (see \Cref{appendix: extended MDP transitions} for an example for such an extension).
 We once more show that this is not necessary; the transition-lookahead optimal values can be calculated using the following Bellman equations: \begin{restatable}{proposition-rst}{transitionDP} The optimal value of one-step transition lookahead agents satisfies

 Also, given next-state observations $\bs'=\brc*{s'(a)}_{a\in\Acal}$ at state $s$ and step $h$, the optimal policy is

 \end{restatable} The proof can be found at \Cref{appendix: extended MDP transitions} and again relies on augmenting the state space to incorporate the transitions; this time, we divide the episode into odd steps whose extended state is $s_h\times \bs'_0$ (for an arbitrary fixed $\bs'_0\in\Scal^A$) and even steps with the state $s_h\times\bs'_{h+1}$.
 Beyond planning, this again allows proving a variant of the LTV and of a value-difference lemma.